Septh/koffi-cream/packages/koffi-cream/README.md

 `koffi-cream` repackages Koffi using the same strategy as many popular packages in the JavaScript community like `esbuild` or `swc`: by leveraging the `optionalDependencies`, `os`, `cpu` and `libc` properties in `package.json`.

 This way, when you install `koffi-cream`, your package manager will only download and install the build that is right for your platform.
 For example, on Windows AMD/Intel 64 bit, your package manager will install:
-- `koffi-cream` (this package): 3.4 kB compressed / 12.8 kB uncompressed
+- `koffi-cream` (this package): 5.1 kB compressed / 19.8 kB uncompressed
-- `@septh/koffi-win32-x64`: 455 kB compressed / 2.3 MB uncompressed
+- `@septh/koffi-win32-x64`: 536.2 kB compressed / 2.4 MB uncompressed

-**That's 97% off compared to the original Koffi package!**
+**That's 97.2% off compared to the original Koffi package!**

 > [!NOTE]
 > The `os` and `cpu` are standard properties, supported by all package managers.
 But the `libc` property, used to distinguish Linux distros between gnu and musl, is newer and only supported by `npm 10.4.0` and later, `pnpm 7.1.0` and later, and `yarn 3.2.0` and later.

-[^1]: As of 2.11.0, Koffi weights 15 MB compressed and 75 MB uncompressed!
+[^1]: As of 2.14.0, Koffi weights 16.9 MB compressed and 86 MB uncompressed.
-[^2]: Koffi's package includes 17 natives binaries (of which 16 are not compatible with your platform), the build tools and the full source code!
+[^2]: Koffi's package includes 18 natives binaries (of which 17 are not compatible with your platform), the build tools and the full source code.

 ## Available packages
-`koffi-cream` only offers a subset of Koffi's 17 native builds:
+`koffi-cream` only offers a subset of Koffi's 18 native builds:

 | Koffi binary  | koffi-cream package                                                                        |
 |---------------|--------------------------------------------------------------------------------------------|